The book "ADHD Decoded" deals with the subject of attention at a very deep level. You said, these are your findings. Can you put some light on it?

 What we need and what we need to be is the expression of the forces or energy flows that make up life.
 Vitality.
 To be in love, to feel loved, to be loving.
 The impulse to create.
 To discover.
 To understand.
 To fully live.
 To be nourished.
 To be calm and serene.
 To be free.
 If these forces are neglected or suppressed, whether consciously or unconsciously, then our attention must react so that we get what we lack.
 Both in school and at work, as well as in the crucial area of interpersonal relationships.
 This is one of the central messages of the book.

 The point you are making here is of greater significance in every thing that we want to achieve in life.
-And you have described what are the issues that can lead to deficit situation and how these can be identified.
+And you have described what the issues are that can lead to a deficit situation and how these can be identified.
 One more ironical fact is that many people still consider ADHD as a disease or a condition that can be controlled by medicines and use daily medication for it.
 What is your message for them?

 Imagine a battery-powered toy whose battery is quite empty, and which therefore begins to tremble in its otherwise flowing motion or to have complete dropouts.
 It shrugs, moves again, then stops again and so on.
 What would be the diagnosis here?
 Inability to move or lack of energy supply?
 The answer is obvious.